godotengine/godot-docs/classes/class_control.rst

 | *Getter* | get_focus_neighbour()      |
 +----------+----------------------------+

-Tells Godot which node it should give keyboard focus to if the user presses Tab, the down arrow on the keyboard, or down on a gamepad.
+Tells Godot which node it should give keyboard focus to if the user presses the down arrow on the keyboard or down on a gamepad by default.
+You can change the key by editing the ``ui_down`` input action.
 The node must be a ``Control``.
 If this property is not set, Godot will give focus to the closest ``Control`` to the bottom of this one.

-If the user presses Tab, Godot will give focus to the closest node to the right first, then to the bottom.
-If the user presses Shift+Tab, Godot will look to the left of the node, then above it.

 .. _class_Control_focus_neighbour_left: